Skip to main content

 NRI-Sponsored (state-dependent)

-Indian-resident students sponsored by a close NRI relative.
+Indian-resident students sponsored by an NRI parent/legal guardian or another sponsor only where current rules permit it.
 Maharashtra's 2025 ordinance restricts sponsorship to the NRI's own child/ward — uncle, aunt, grandparent and cousin sponsorship is explicitly excluded there; other states vary.

 🌐